groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.9.1 =
+* FIXED Share link not exporting emails or tags.
+* TWEAKED Hooks for deleting and saving contacts

 = 1.0.9 =
 * ADDED System Report
 * ADDED Conversion Rate Reporting for the Form Fill Step.